 IonQ Harmony

-With an #AQ of 9, IonQ Harmony is commercially available today across all major cloud services
+With an #AQ of 9, IonQ Harmony was our first commercially available quantum computer, and a first for the industry.

 Harmony uses an early version of IonQ’s trapped ion architecture, developed between 2018–2020.
 At launch in 2020, Harmony represented a breakthrough in gate fidelity for IonQ.
 Beyond Harmony, IonQ’s full technical roadmap aims to deliver the full suite of trapped ion advantages below.